 Advanced PCB stack-up calculators will use the boundary element method, moment of methods, or finite element method to determine the impedance of a trace at specific frequencies.
-These numerical calculations automate the process for determining the trace width required for a specific impedance; most calculators force you to use an outdated formula from IPC-2141, or they require you to manually iterate through trace width values until you happen to hit your target impedance value.
+These numerical calculations automate the process of determining the trace width required for a specific impedance; most calculators force you to use an outdated formula from IPC-2141, or they require you to manually iterate through trace width values until you happen to hit your target impedance value.

 There are some important parameters that your stack-up editor needs to use to determine impedance at high frequencies:

 - Copper roughness: This parameter is specific to the manufacturing process, and it will effectively increase the skin effect impedance in a trace.

 - Dielectric dispersion: This parameter tells you how the speed of light and losses vary in the PCB substrate.

-The best PCB impedance calculator utilities inside PCB design simulation tools will include these effects so that impedance can be determined to very high accuracy.
+The best PCB impedance calculator utilities inside PCB design simulation tools will include these effects so that impedance can be determined with very high accuracy.
 Once the trace width required for specific nets to have a target impedance (usually 50 Ohms) is determined, it can be set as a design rule in your PCB routing utilities.

-Once component placement is finalized and a design is ready to be routed, signal integrity problems can creep in if a design is not evaluated during the layout phase in any circuit tester program.
+Once a component placement is finalized and a design is ready to be routed, signal integrity problems can creep in if a design is not evaluated during the layout phase in any circuit tester program.
 Although you might obey best routing practices, it's still possible a placement decision or routing decision induces some signal integrity problem that was unanticipated.
 These potential problems need to be identified and corrected during the routing phase, rather than when the design is completed.
 Waiting until the design is finished to run signal integrity simulations creates a risk that large amounts of re-routing need to be performed, but this can be avoided with some simple design rule-based simulations in the PCB layout.